1953 Ceylonese Hartal: Social welfare cuts and the price of rice

-Budget day
+Budget Day

 The proposed cuts to social welfare measures, especially the increase in rice prices were met with strong public outcry.
 All political parties in the opposition agitated against these measures.
 J. R. Jayewardene as Finance Minister in the afternoon of 23 July 1953, presented the fifth budget to parliament.
 A large public gathering was organized at Galle Face Green by opposition parties, presided over by S. W. R. D. Bandaranaike, the Leader of the Opposition.
 Leaders of the Lanka Sama Samaja Party and the Communist Party of Ceylon made speeches condemning government policy.
 A segment of supporters and workers, who attended the meeting, marched towards the Parliament screaming and gesticulating, in an attempt to storm the House.
-The Police baton charged and tear gassed the unruly crowds.
-Small groups left a trail of hooliganism: damaged public property, stoned buses, an indication of the nastiest to come, as the leaders called a hartal on August 12.
-Shortly a strike was called in the Colombo harbor.
+The police baton charged and tear gassed the unruly crowds.
+Small groups left a trail of hooliganism: damaged public property, stoned buses, an indication of the nastiest to come, as the leaders called a hartal on 12 August.
+Shortly, a strike was called in the Colombo harbor.

 Hartal

 Call to action

-All political parties in the Opposition agitated against these measures brought on by the government, but only the Lanka Sama Samaja Party (LSSP), the Viplavakari Lanka Sama Samaja Party (CP-VLSSP) United Front and the Federal Party called for resistance.
-The Sri Lankan leftist parties led by the Lanka Sama Samaja Party (LSSP) called for the hartal, mobilizing the masses to resist the direct attack on their standard of living.
+All political parties in the opposition agitated against these measures brought on by the government, but only the Lanka Sama Samaja Party (LSSP), the Viplavakari Lanka Sama Samaja Party (CP-VLSSP) United Front and the Federal Party called for resistance.
+The Sri Lankan leftist parties led by the LSSP called for the hartal, mobilizing the masses to resist the direct attack on their standard of living.
 The Sri Lanka Freedom Party (SLFP) and Ceylon Indian Congress (CIC) supported protests against the elimination of the rice subsidy, but did not support a hartal.
-The Communist Party of Ceylon (CPC), who gained a seat in the 1952 elections, together with their allied party the Viplavakari Lanka Sama Samaja Party (VLSSP), also gave verbal supported to the idea of hartal, but there is disagreement about how much they participated.
+The Communist Party of Ceylon (CPC), who gained a seat in the 1952 elections, together with their allied party the Viplavakari Lanka Sama Samaja Party (VLSSP), also gave verbal support to the idea of hartal, but there is disagreement on the degree of their involvement.
 The more than doubling of the cost of rice was the main reason for the organizers of the hartal.

 The leftist parties took to agitating the working masses, with "factory gate meetings" and village level meetings in the rural areas.
 The two main private print-media of the day Times of Ceylon and the Lake House group, along with the state owned Radio Ceylon reported on pro-government and anti-hartal propaganda.
 The leftist countered with the publication of special hartal editions of weekly news sheets.